Implementation of Polynomial NP-Complete Algorithms Based on the NP Verifier Simulation Framework: Explicit Turing Machines for NP-Complete Problems

 Unlike the fixed-state construction, however, the control-state set $Q$ depends on the input size.
 In particular, variable-index--dependent states yield

-As a consequence, for each tape index and time step, there may exist up to $O(|Q|^{2})$ distinct computation nodes corresponding to different combinations of control states and surface annotations.
+Consequently, for each tape index and tier, there may exist up to $\bigO(|Q|^{2})$ distinct computation nodes within a transition case.

-Importantly, this increase does not affect the height of any individual computation walk.
-All computation paths remain linear.
-Instead, the effect is purely horizontal: the number of nodes per layer is inflated, which in turn amplifies the edge complexity of the computation graph.
+Importantly, this increase in the state space does not affect the maximum tier of any individual computation walk, nor does it affect the height of the footmarks graph.
+Instead, the effect is purely an inflation of the node count within each transition case, which in turn amplifies the node and edge complexity of the computation graph.